n8willis/opentype-shaping-documents/opentype-shaping-sinhala.md

 #### 4.5: Initial matras ####

-Any left-side dependent vowels (matras) that are at the start of a word must be tagged for potential substitution by the `init` feature of GSUB.
+Any left-side dependent vowels (matras) that are at the start of a word must be flagged for potential substitution by the `init` feature of GSUB.

 Sinhala does not use the `init` feature, so this step will